sky-uk/kfp-operator/docs-gen/content/docs/reference/frameworks/_index.md

 - [TFX](https://www.tensorflow.org/tfx)
 - [KFP SDK](https://kubeflow-pipelines.readthedocs.io/)

-If supported by your chosen [Provider](../providers/overview/), a custom framework can also be added.
+Custom frameworks can also be added if supported by your chosen [Provider](../providers/overview/).